ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

 ## Providing Child Counts

 By default, the grid will not show row counts beside the group names.
-If you do want row counts, you need to implement the `getChildCount()` callback for the grid.
+If you do want row counts, you need to implement the `getChildCount(dataItem)` callback for the grid.
 The callback provides you with the row data; it is your application's responsibility to know what the child row count is.
 The suggestion is you set this information into the row data item you provide to the grid.

+<api-documentation source='grid-callbacks/callbacks.json' section='ServerSide' names='["getChildCount"]' config='{"overrideBottomMargin":"1rem"}'></api-documentation>

 <snippet>
 const gridOptions = {